 How much to tip for Quick Service dining at Disney?

 Quick Service restaurants where you, the customer, walks up to a counter and order your food and drink.
 There are no servers waiting your table and therefore there is no expectation or need for tipping at Disney quick service locations.
+If you are on the Quick Service Disney Dining Plan you won’t have to worry about tipping, unless you want to.

 Disney are now making it even quicker to eat at Quick Service restaurants by introducing mobile ordering, where you can order, even customise and pay for your food before you even arrive at the restaurant.
 Convenient, huh?
 And still no tipping expected or required at Disney quick service locations!